 Fair trade pineapple

 As evidenced by Rosette’s exclusive fair trade pineapple t-shirts, I was pretty excited when fresh fair trade pineapples became available in 2019!
 (Thanks, Equifruit!)
-To my knowledge, this has been mostly in collaboration with IGA in Quebec, so those of us elsewhere can’t benefit as easily.
+To my knowledge, this has been mostly in collaboration with IGA in Quebec, so those of us elsewhere couldn’t benefit as easily.
 But it was still super exciting to see that Fairtrade International was certifying Equifruit’s supply chain for pineapples!

 For now, the most widely-available fair trade pineapple product in Canada is the Level Ground dried pineapple.
 This is verified by the Fair Trade Federation, who also covers their other products.
 Their dried pineapple also offers another advantage: less opportunity for food waste!
 Fresh food spoils more quickly, of course, so dried fruit will keep much longer and help us avoid waste.
 But honestly, I’ve never had that problem.
 Level Ground’s dried pineapple is one of my all-time favourite snacks.
 So it’s gone way before the word “spoil” even comes to mind!